roodjinocherilus/captsone-js/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank to Microverse for the inspiration to be better every day.
+we would like to thank to Microverse for the inspiration to be better every day.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>